dharrington/vscode-run-script/README.md

 *showStdoutPopup*: Whether to show stdout in a popup.

+*showStderrPopup*: Whether to show stderr in a popup.

 *copyStdoutToClipboard*: Whether to copy stdout to clipboard.

 *timeout*: Kill the process after this many seconds.